kellyjonbrazil/jc/docs/parsers/stat_s.md

 > This streaming parser outputs JSON Lines

-The `xxx_epoch` calculated timestamp fields are naive (i.e. based on the local time of the system the parser is run on).
+The `xxx_epoch` calculated timestamp fields are naive. (i.e. based on the local time of the system the parser is run on).

 The `xxx_epoch_utc` calculated timestamp fields are timezone-aware and are only available if the timezone field is UTC.

 Usage (cli):